Ken Avery begins his 14th year as Gardener.

 “The largest tree in the Garden has died-- I'm sure that many of you will remember the huge elm by the park bench just beyond the Hepaticas.
 Five or six years ago one branch on the tree appeared to be dying and upon examination we found evidence that it had been hit by lightning.
 It had recovered from that injury, however, and has looked quite healthy for the past few years until this summer when the leaves started drying up and soon the leaves from the entire tree had fallen.

 There were at this point, only 17 volunteers on the list serving as hosts at the Martha Crone Shelter.
-Joining the Friends this year is one of our longest serving members (as of 2016), Marilyn Rohlfing.
+Joining the Friends this year is one of our longest serving members, Marilyn Rohlfing.
+She was a member through 2018.
+She passed away in 2020.

 1972 was the coldest year on record since 1917.